LVN Pictures: Closure

 In 2005, LVN Pictures also decided to close its post-production facilities at the old studio lot, which was now almost decrepit due to forty years of non-film production.
 The reason for LVN Pictures' final closure was the lessening number of Filipino films that availed of their post-production services.
 Indeed, the Philippine film industry was already slumping to 53 films a year.
 The costs of maintaining the equipment at the LVN Studios exceeded the revenue that it received from post-production, so on June 30, 2005, LVN's post-production equipment went up for sale and was bought by an unnamed group of businessmen.
 Nevertheless, the LVN Museum, the lot, and the studio buildings themselves were not part of the buy-out.
-At the time of the purchase, the whole LVN Pictures was valued at P45 million.
+At the time of the purchase, the whole LVN Pictures was valued at ₱45 million.

 After the studio's closure, LVN's studios in Cubao, Quezon City was turned into a high-rise building.

 Legacy

 LVN Pictures is the first of its kind in Philippine movie history.
 It was the movie studio that set many trends at the forefront of Philippine cinema.
 At the time of its height, it was also the biggest and most powerful studio of the time, nestling under its wing countless number of big stars that went on to become Filipino screen legends, acclaimed directors that helmed Filipino film classics and numerous film artisans that helped define the Filipino film.
 Its power was even recognized by its three-film tie-up with the Philippine government during the Communist threat era of the 1950s.

-Its glorious impact, not only in the movie industry but also to the millions and legions of fans that watched its films had an indelible and unwavering contribution to the development of Filipino culture as a whole.
-From the FAMAS Best Picture Huk sa Bagong Pamumuhay, which told its viewers that no matter how bad a person may be, he could still redeem himself; to the FAMAS honoree Anak Dalita (1956), which chronicled human perseverance in the face of war, LVN Pictures has definitely influenced the Filipino of the 1950s, which still echoes into the Philippines' subconscious up to the present.
+Its impact had a heavy contribution to the development of Filipino culture as a whole.
+From the FAMAS Best Picture Huk sa Bagong Pamumuhay, which taught the message of forgiveness and change; to the FAMAS honoree Anak Dalita (1956), which chronicled human perseverance in the face of war, LVN Pictures influenced the Filipino of the 1950s, which still echoes into the Philippines' subconscious up to the present.
 And still more fans were added when these pictures were later shown on Philippine television in the 1960s and 1970s.

 To maintain the legacy of LVN Pictures and the films it made, ABS-CBN Corporation, the Philippines' largest media conglomerate, bought LVN Pictures productions shortly after its closure and showcased them from time to time in its television film arm, Cinema One, which is aired not only in the Philippines but also in many parts of the world.
 The films are now also being archived in the state-of-the-art facilities of ABS-CBN Network.